 What Is Mercari, and Why Has It Become a Counterfeit Hotspot?

-While Mercari’s convenience has helped it grow rapidly, that same convenience creates brand vulnerabilities.
-Sellers can upload misleading photos, list fake products, or send used, damaged, or completely different items than what was initially advertised.
-In some cases, bad actors even mimic Mercari’s interface to conduct phishing scams, sending fake “verification” links that lead to fraudulent pages requesting login credentials or sensitive information.
+While Mercari's convenience has helped it grow rapidly, that same convenience opens the door to counterfeiting and IP abuse.
+Global trade in counterfeit goods reached an estimated $467 billion in 2021, per the OECD counterfeit goods trade report, and peer-to-peer resale markets have since given infringers new surfaces to exploit.
+Sellers can upload misleading photos, list fake products, or send used, damaged, or items that bear no resemblance to the listing.
+In some cases, bad actors even mimic Mercari's interface to conduct phishing scams, sending fake "verification" links that steal login credentials or financial data.

-- No refunds after feedback is submitted: Once a buyer rates the seller, the transaction is considered closed, even if the item turns out to be fake or damaged.
+- Complaints close once feedback is submitted: Once a buyer rates the seller, the transaction is considered closed, even when the item is counterfeit.
+This means many fake sales go unreported, making it harder for brand teams to track infringement volume.

 How to Identify a Suspicious Seller